MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-deploy-ha.md

     ![File share output information on App Service](media/app-service-deploy-ha/07.png)

-1. Because the machine used to install App Service isn't located on the same VNet as the file server used to host the App Service file share, you can't resolve the name. **This error is expected behavior**.<br><br>Verify that the info entered for the file share UNC path and accounts info is correct.
+1. Because the machine used to install App Service isn't located on the same VNet as the file server used to host the App Service file share, you can't resolve the name. **This error is expected behavior**.
+Verify that the info entered for the file share UNC path and accounts info is correct.
 Then press **Yes** on the alert dialog to continue App Service installation.

     ![Expected error dialog on App Service](media/app-service-deploy-ha/08.png)